mrolle45/scopetools/docs/Rules.md

   If two namespaces have have a parent, or some other ancestor, in common, then it is possible for a variable to be **aliased** in the two namespaces.
 It occurs if the variable's binding currently refers to the binding in the common ancestor (that is, the variable has no binding elsewhere in the parent chain which would hide it).
 Here's an example [^binding-alias-example].

+[^binding-alias-example]: **Variable in two namespaces aliased to ancestor**.
-[^binding-alias-example]: Here the value of variable `x` is 1 when one would expect it to be 0, because `x` refers to the variable in the common parent `foo` which changes value.
+Here the value of variable `x` is 1 when one would expect it to be 0, because `x` refers to the variable in the common parent `foo` which changes value.
 ```py
     def foo():
         ff = []